 The routes are all set up so that participants run a certain distance away from the starting line, and then when they reach the halfway point they turn around and run back on the path they came.

-Early bird pricing for the event in 2024 started at $19 for the Kids’ Run, $35 for the 5 km run and $36 for the 10 km run.
+Early bird pricing for the event in 2025 starts at $20 for the Kids’ Run, $35 for the 5 km run and $36 for the 10 km run.
+The longer runs cost a maximum of $29 for youth under age 18.
+Groups of four or more people get a 15% discount.

 What to Expect at the Big Jungle Run

-The runs are meant to be a fun activity for folks of all ages.
+The runs are meant to be a fun activity for people of all ages.
 The race kit normally includes a personalized running bib emblazoned with a custom name of your choosing.
 Examples of names are things like “Running Gorilla,” “Wild Frog” or “Crazy Kangaroo.”

 Dogs can join in as long as they are on a leash.
 Strollers are also permitted.
 The routes are pretty flat with both gravel and woodchip trails at points, making them accessible for mostly everyone.
 The majority of people run.
-A few participants, though, walk most of the way.
+A few participants, however, walk most of the way.

 Big Fun Run Series